Warming Veggies to Take the Chill Off

 Much of the U.S. population has been inundated with snow or shivering in subzero temperatures for more than a month.
 If you are like me, you may not have felt truly warm for a very long time.
 Despite the layers I wear inside my drafty, old house, there’s always a chilly edge that just doesn’t abate—until I remember how to heat myself from the inside.

 Of course exercise, including certain yoga poses, can be really helpful.
-Standing poses such as Warriors I and II; core strengtheners such as Navasana; and back bends help.
+Standing poses such as Warrior I and Warrior II; core strengtheners such as Navasana; and back bends help.
 Winter is a great time to step up the activity in your practice.
 Outdoor activities such as snowshoeing and cross-country skiing will have you peeling off layers.

 But exercise isn’t the only path to raising your internal heat.
 What you eat can influence your body heat.
 As you might expect, warm comfort foods help warm up your core—soups, stews, homey casseroles from the oven.
 Eating seasonally can also raise your internal temp.